Alexc09/Fabric-Network/readme.md

 Basic Steps
 1. Edit the crypto-config.yaml file to configure the crypto materials to be generated
 2. Edit the configtx.yaml file to configure the channel configs (E.g Channel participants, etc..)
-3. Run the build.sh file which uses the cryptogen tool to generate crypto material, and configtxgen tool to create the genesis block and channel configuration transactions
+3. Run the generate-network-materials.sh file which uses the cryptogen tool to generate crypto material, and configtxgen tool to create the genesis block and channel configuration transactions
 4. Edit the orderer.yaml file to configure the orderer
 5. Using a terminal for orderer, run the orderer_launch.sh file to launch the ordering service
 6. Edit the core.yaml file to configure the peer